 8 The 10 Minutes Before Daddy Gets Home Poo

-You can only stand the smell for 5.
-Seriously, 5 more minutes and you would have been home free.
+You can only stand the smell for five minutes.
+Seriously, five more minutes and you would have been home free.

 9 The Damned If You Do, Damned If You Don’t Poo